Independent Reserve Review

 Independent Reserve Trading fees

-This Australien coin exchange doesn’t charge different fees between takers and makers.
-Their fee model is instead something called a “flat fee model”.
+This Australian coin exchange doesn’t charge different fees between takers and makers.
+Their fee model is instead something we call a “flat fee model”.
 Independent Reserve offers a flat trading fee of 0.50%.
-For investors who prefer to pick-up existing orders from the order book, this might be an attractive trading fee model.
+For investors who prefer to pick-up existing orders from the order book, this might also be an attractive trading fee model.

 Independent Reserve Withdrawal fees

-Independent Reserve also charges a withdrawal fee amounting to 0.0006 BTC when you withdraw BTC.
-This fee is below the global industry average and thus constitutes a competitive advantage against the majority of other top crypto exchanges in the market.
+Independent Reserve also charges a withdrawal fee amounting to 0.0003 BTC when you withdraw BTC.
+This fee is substantially below the global industry average.
+Global industry average is at 0.000812 BTC, so this exchange slashes that fee and charges less than 40% of the industry average.
+This is indeed very competitive.